Agent to Watch – Jaeden Wilson

 What’s something you’re looking forward to in the upcoming year?
 (Wedding, vacation, new opportunity, etc.):

-Agent to Watch – Tim DeBells
+Agent to Watch – Jenna Shepherd

 Click this link to go back to The W Disclosure Newsletter.